top of page

 SBT Bengal Cat temperment

-The common bengal cat that most people own is fun loving, inquisitive, out going, goofy, very smart, trainable, playful, loyal with a dog like personality, likes to be the center of attention and I could go on and on about how great they are!
+The domestic pet bengal cat that most people own is fun loving, inquisitive, out going, goofy, very smart, trainable, playful, loyal with a dog like personality, likes to be the center of attention......
+I could go on and on about how great they are but you can read all about their personality here.

 Progression of the bengal cat